James Nesbitt biography

 film star, it's just that I felt genuinely privileged because I know how difficult it is to make that step to play a leading man."

 In 2002, he won a British Independent Film Award as Best Actor in Bloody Sunday (2002) as well as a Best Actor award at the Stockholm Film Festival and a BAFTA nomination.
 For his work in TV, he received a 2000 British Comedy Award and a 2003 UK National Television Award for his role in Cold Feet and a 2003 IFTA award as Best Actor in a TV Drama for the Murphy's Law series of TV movies.
-He can most recently be seen playing the role of Tribune Sicinius in the Shakespearean film Coriolanus (2012) or the dwarf Bofur in The Hobbit: An Unexpected Journey (2012).
+He can be seen playing the role of Tribune Sicinius in the Shakespearean film Coriolanus (2012) and the dwarf Bofur in The Hobbit: An Unexpected Journey (2012).
+More recently, he starred in The Hobbit: The Battle of the Five Armies (2014).

 Nesbitt has been married since 1993 to actress Sonia Forbes-Adam.
 They have two daughters together.